 It was the eighties and we were all obsessed with blue eyeshadow and big hair.
 Just a few years later in 1990, Naomi Wolf would write The Beauty Myth: How Images of Beauty are Used Against Women, a book that would revolutionise how women saw themselves and how the beauty industry operated.

-After all, a women’s power, place and longevity of relevance in the world is largely correlated to her appearance and perceived beauty and youthfulness.
-The standards the media continue to project, and that social media only compounds, are impossible to meet, and leave most women stripped of self confidence, riddled with body, weight and appearance issues, and being distracted from their purposeful work in the world due to how greatly they don’t meet the standards of the day.
+After all, a woman’s power, place and relevance in the world is largely correlated to her appearance and perceived beauty and youthfulness.
+The standards the media continue to project, and that social media only compounds, are impossible to meet, and leave most women stripped of self confidence, riddled with body, weight and appearance issues, and being distracted from their purposeful work in the world because they are fixated on meeting impossible beauty standards.

-With gender becoming more fluid, and models of how women choose to show up in the world continue to evolve, I love this from Jill Soloway, Writer and Director (Transparent, Six Feet Under).
+With gender becoming more fluid, and models of how women choose to show up in the world continuing to evolve, I love this from Jill Soloway, Writer and Director (Transparent, Six Feet Under).

 “When Transparent [movie] happened, every couple of days somebody was coming over to put makeup on me, and then we would look in the mirror and decide if I was pretty.
 It’s assumed that if you’re a woman, you want to be the prettiest version of yourself.
 It always put me in a bad mood.
 It was like, “OK, I’m successful.
 I’m supposed to be happy.
 Well, why aren’t I happy?”

 Part of the problem was that my looked-at-ness had become a priority over my art making.
 Over and over again it was like, “I don’t have time for this.
 I want to work.”
 I love writing.
 I don’t love somebody putting false eyelashes on me.”

 May we all as women focus more on our work, never letting what Soloway describes as her ‘looked-at-ness’ become a priority over what we are here to make and create and do.